LUPAMBULUS

 The importance of a saint as a patron saint and role model?

-By means of a reflective and exploratory artistic approach, the question of the credo with which the patrocinium [from the Latin patrocinium 'support'] of St. Wolfgang gave spiritual support and meaning to the people in the 16th/17th century in the Wintringen priory church was investigated.
+By means of a reflective and exploratory artistic approach, the question of the credo with which the patrocinium [from the Latin patrocinium 'support'] of St. Wolfgang gave spiritual support and meaning to life to the people in the priory church in Wintringen in the 16th/17th century was investigated.

 It has been proven that the saint provided people with a role model for their own lives due to his kind and philanthropic nature.
-His art of living and credibly practising virtues was a glimmer of hope for many people.
+His art of living and credibly putting virtues into practice was a glimmer of hope for many people.

 Longing for a new order